MoHawastaken/mohawastaken.github.io/content/publication/featurelearning-ssms/index.md

 ---
-title: 'mup^2: Effective Sharpness Aware Minimization Requires Layerwise Perturbation Scaling'
+title: 'On Feature Learning in Structured State Space Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Leena Chennuru Vankadara*
+  - Jin Xu*
   - admin
+  - Volkan Cevher

 # Author notes (optional)
-#author_notes:
+author_notes:
-#  - 'Equal contribution'
+  - 'Equal contribution'
-#  - 'Equal contribution'
+  - 'Equal contribution'

 date: '2024-10-31T00:00:00Z'
 doi: ''